chiragbharadwaj/chiragbharadwaj.github.io/index.md

 ### Pedagogical expositions

+- Axiomatic motivation of calculus
 - Machine learning from scratch
+- Practical lessons in ML
 - Some solution sketches

 I also track my progress with my hobbies and interests on some associated blogs.